theimowski/talk-safe-stack/notes.md

 * deploy to docker hub
 * azure - create new web app for container
 * map port 8085 to 80 `az webapp config appsettings set --resource-group safe-demo --name safe-demo --settings WEBSITES_PORT=8085`
+* think of something to say when the contianer is warming up

 ---